 Mandingo, and the South American indian language, Guarani.
 The

-first three have adjectives before the noun, the others have adjectives
+first three have adjectives before the noun, the others have

-towards becoming an SOV language.
+is moving towards becoming an SOV language.

-Next, we have the VSO
+Then we have the VSO (verb-subject-object) languages.

-blouse” -- for I bought a blouse.
+I bought a blouse.

 These always use prepositions.
-Although a
+Although a relatively small

-languages such as Kwakiutl (British Columbia) and Nahuatl (Aztec).
+Kwakiutl (British Columbia) and Nahuatl (Aztec).
 Most have the

 adjective after the noun.
 Kwakiutl and Nahuatl have the

 adjective before the noun.

-Only a handful of languages put the subject after the
+Only a handful of languages put the subject after the object.

-after noun, while the other two use
+prepositions and adjectives after noun, while the other two use

 There are also languages that use more than one of the standard

-inflexional languages, such as Russian and
+Philippines.
+Strongly synthetic languages, such as Russian and

 Latin, often permit varied word order as well.